 How to Prepare Your Car and Your Expectations

 Prepare your car for the highest valuation by tackling as many repairs as you can, from fixing a broken brake light to replacing worn out brake pads.
+A budget planner app can help you figure out how much you have to spend on the fixes.
 Before an in-person valuation, you’ll also want to have your car washed and detailed to make sure it looks like it’s in the best condition possible.

 Manage your expectations for values by doing a bit of research.
 If you’re looking to sell your car, check out valuation estimates from multiple sources, including Edmunds, Kelley Blue Book, and online dealers.
 You may even want to bring your car to a local dealership to see what price you might get there.

-Similarly, if you’re looking to buy, you can look up the value of various makes and models to help you understand whether the price you’re quoted is close to fair market value.
+Similarly, if you’re looking to buy a new or used car, you can look up the value of various makes and models to help you understand whether the price you’re quoted is close to fair market value.

 Good car value estimates will factor in as many as a dozen data points, including geographic and economic influences.
-Tracking your car’s value is especially important as you plan your budget and save up for a new car.
-The reason: Your current car’s value can have a big impact on what you can afford in a new or used car.
+Tracking your car’s value is especially important as you plan your budget and save up to buy a used or new car.
+The reason: Your current car’s value can have a big impact on what you can afford.

 SoFi’s money tracker app now has an Auto Tracker feature that can give you a better understanding of your net worth and help you identify good times to sell.